What is SITC exactly?

 Are you Government funded?

-No. We choose to retain independence from government funding.
-Over the past five years of attempts to work with Australian parliament we’ve seen an apathetic and lacking response from our own state and federal leaders when it comes to stepping up in the rural sector.
-So we are getting on with the job for ourselves to do what needs to be done, thanks to our own self-supporting peer tribe platform which we were able to develop and create and thanks, in 2020, to our philanthropic investors.
+No. We are at this stage actually choosing to retain independence from government funding.
+Over the past several years of various attempts to work with Australian parliament we’ve seen an apathetic and lacking response from our own state and federal leaders when it comes to stepping up in the rural sector.
+So we are getting on with the job for ourselves to do what needs to be done, thanks to our own philanthropic partners, and now our self-supporting peer tribe platform, The Bush Tribe.

 Is SITC an official charity?